-Back to Brazil, the team chose to invest time and resources to fully grasp the characteristics of timber investments, the most promising asset class for institutional investors in light of the country's competitive advantages and what was already available in the investment industry.
+Back in Brazil, Lacan's team invested a lot of time and resources to understand what seemed the most suitable alternative for Brazilian institutional investors in line of the country's competitive advantages and what was already available in the local funds market, the forestry sector.

 The first step in the direction of a project with strong foundations was the structuring of the team, inviting one of the most renowned specialists in planted forests in Brazil to join the project.
 2009 and 2010 were intense years in research and travel.
 It was at this time that Lacan mapped all regions of the country from the point of view of the advantages and disadvantages for plantind forests and deepened conversations with foreign investors in order to adapt our fund's governance model to the best global standards.